 Chameleons are very shy creatures normally and want to hide away in a branch.

-In captivity they will become quite tame and can be readily handled, many will often feed from your hand with their long sticky tipped tongue.
+In captivity they will become quite tame and can be readily handled, many will often feed on your hand with their long sticky tipped tongue.

 Housing Senegal Chameleons